5th Annual Johns Hopkins Critical Care Rehabilitation Conference

 • Appraise the evidence supporting early rehabilitation and mobility in critically ill adults and children.

-• Describe and discuss how to change ICU culture and clinical practice to implement an early rehabilitation
+• Describe and discuss how to change ICU culture and clinical practice to implement an early rehabilitation program for critically ill adults and children using a quality improvement framework.

 • Describe the management of ICU devices and monitoring systems for rehabilitation of an ICU patient.